A young man with curly hair saying hello

 Fun Fact: The Origin of Ciao

 Did you know that ciao comes from the word for slave?
 In medieval Venice, people used to greet each other with sciavo vostro, meaning I am your servant.
-It was a way of showing respect and willingness to help.
+This was a way of showing respect and willingness to help.
 Over time, this expression was shortened and evolved into ciao, which is now used all across Italy.
+It’s fascinating how a phrase rooted in formality became the most casual greeting today!

 Greeting a Group